 - Providing detailed analysis of industry trends and developments in technology and customer behavior, both inside and outside the business sector

-- Deliver analytics across customer touch points to enable better business decisions and enhance customer experience
+- Deliver analytics across customer touch points to enable better business decisions and enhance the customer experience

 - Use of all the digital transformation technologies like Social, Mobile, Analytics, Cloud, Internet of Things, API, UX etc.

-- Responsible for strategy for digital consumers, identify and implement relevant Omni-channel solutions
+- Responsible for the strategy for digital consumers, identify and implement relevant Omni-channel solutions

 - Embark on use of latest trends of Robotics, Drones, Artificial Intelligence, Beacons or NFC based payments, Blockchain etc

-Over next decade the Chief Digial Officer will be very exciting and strategic role for going near to customers.
+Over the next decade, the Chief Digital Officer will be very exciting and strategic role for going near to customers.